 The ongoing destruction of bear dens across many parts of the province is a dramatic example of how unbalanced our relationship with the non-human world is and the urgency of the biodiversity crisis in B.C., particularly for species that depend on intact forests.
-In 2020, Premier Horgan promised to implement all recommendations made by the Old Growth Review Panel, including to “declare conservation of ecosystem health and biodiversity of British Columbia’s forests as an overarching priority and enact legislation that legally establishes this priority for all sectors.”
+In 2020, former Premier John Horgan promised to implement all recommendations made by the Old Growth Review Panel, including to “declare conservation of ecosystem health and biodiversity of British Columbia’s forests as an overarching priority and enact legislation that legally establishes this priority for all sectors.”

 Province-wide regulation that protects bear dens can be rolled out immediately as work with Indigenous Nations to protect all at-risk ecosystems and endangered species habitats continues.